neuralmagic/deepsparse/examples/ultralytics-yolov3/README.md

 # Example YOLO DeepSparse Flask Server

-To illustrate how the DeepSparse engine can be used for YOLO model deployments, this directory contains a sample model server and client.
+To illustrate how the DeepSparse Engine can be used for YOLO model deployments, this directory contains a sample model server and client.

 The server uses Flask to create an app with the DeepSparse Engine hosting a